- compliance

 - FDRs

-To comply with CMS requirements, your organization needs to check both the OIG and the GSA exclusion lists.
+To comply with Federal & State requirements, your organization needs to check OIG, GSA, CMS, and State exclusion lists.
 This will ensure these individuals and entities aren’t excluded.

 Take action with those on exclusion lists